In this city, which has been at the cutting edge of industry and technology for centuries, comes another first – an augmented reality trail.

 Each one is made of locally-forged cast iron – one of the many key industries associated with Derby.
 Artistically, each depicts a leading light of the city.
 And in terms of augmented reality, each engages with the visitor to show how their story has contributed towards the very essence of Derby.

 When scanned with the app, a computer-generated image is superimposed on a user’s view of the real world, providing people with a way of learning more about the individuals and their achievements.

-Derby becomes the first city in Europe to use this technology in its walk of fame.
+Derby becomes the first city in Europe to use this technology.
 The app, launched tomorrow, is available free of cost from Google Play and the App Store.

 The plaques will be unveiled on Saturday 12th May at 11.45 am during a civic ceremony in Albion and Exchange Streets.

 Before the unveiling there will be street entertainment by comics, stilt walkers, slack rope walkers and the ‘Snap Happy Paparazzi’ starting at 11.00am.
 The entire event is open free of charge to the public.

 Chair of the Selection Panel and Editor of the Derby Telegraph Steve Hall said: